alopez/alopez.github.com/join.md

 Taught MSc programmes in Edinburgh are very intensive and you will not have time on the side to join a research project.
 However, a third of the overall credits for the MSc come from an individual project, supervised by a member of staff.
-These projects are assigned early in semester 2, and, while the assignment considers your preferences, there is no guarantee that you will get your preferred project, due to the very large numbers of students (particularly taught MSc students).
-Therefore, I cannot offer you any research experience if you are applying for a taught MSc.
+These projects are assigned early in semester 2, and though the assignment considers your preferences, there is no guarantee that you will get your preferred project due to the very large numbers of students.
+As a consequence, I can make no guarantees that you will be able to work with me if you are joining any of our taught MSc degrees.

-We rarely admit students directly to an MPhil or MScR degree, except as part of a [1+3 CDT programme](https://www.ed.ac.uk/informatics/postgraduate/cdts).
+Our department rarely admit students directly to an MPhil or MScR degree, except as part of a [1+3 CDT programme](https://www.ed.ac.uk/informatics/postgraduate/cdts).
-If you are interested in a research degree, I advise you to apply for a PhD.

 ## Self-funded students